New Hampshire Background Check

 Many employers request verification of education reports as they can verify the academic qualifications that applicants claim to have achieved.

 This information is found on a report for education verification:

 - Names and places of all schools attended

 - Dates of attendance at each institution.

-Employment verification reports assist employers to confirm the claims that applicants make about their previous employment, and also ensure that they are truthful and have the relevant expertise.
+Employment verification reports assist employers in confirming the claims that applicants make about their previous employment and ensure that they are truthful and have the relevant expertise.

 This kind of report will provide the following details: